Canon 5D Mark II vs Sony A6500

-The Canon EOS 5D Mark II and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in September 2008 and October 2016.
+The Canon EOS 5D Mark II and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in September 2008 and October 2016.
 The 5D Mark II is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark II) and an APS-C (A6500) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark II vs Sony A6500

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Sony A6500.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 5D Mark II and the Sony A6500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (54 percent) than the Canon 5D Mark II.
 Moreover, the A6500 is substantially lighter (47 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.